 If new content ALDs are developed for achievement level setting, they should be shared for a broad-based review by key stakeholders in the content area and users of NAEP achievement levels and data.
 The review should focus attention on the alignment factors listed above and invite additional comments regarding the clarity and usefulness of the statements.
-Review comments will be evaluated by the ALD development panel to determine additional changes deemed necessary.
+Review comments will be evaluated by the ALD development panel to determine whether additional changes are necessary.